vasudeva78/middleware-tech-stack/README.md

 # ----------------------------

-$ # Specify a file that contains key/value pair for variable values & then destroy the world.
-Skip interactive approval of plan before applying
-$ terraform destroy -var-file=./server_1_main.tfvars -auto-approve

 $ # Specify a file that contains key/value pair for variable values & then plan a strategy.
 Skip interactive approval of plan before applying
 $ terraform plan -var-file=./server_1_main.tfvars -auto-approve